stevepur/star_evolution_animation/README.md

   <li> <code>pip install numba</code> (just the first time)
   <li> <code>python star_evolution_animation.py</code>
 </ul>

+Exit the program by closing the animation window.

 The first time you run anything use isochrones, isochrones will compute several large arrays which takes 10 to 15 minutes.
 After this first time the program starts very quickly.

 ___